worldoptimizer/HypeDataDecorator/README.md

 Notes for version 1.2.5
 ---
 <sup>Switched to semantic versioning.</sup>
 **Usage with callback and refactored interface and name to reflect new capabilities:**

+Various examples:

 ```javascript
 // map based on class hence data-headline --> .headline with default innerHTML callback
 HypeDataDecorator.mapDatasetToClass('headline');